Safwan Airfield standoff: Background

 After the ground offensive, General Herbert Norman Schwarzkopf, Jr. of the coalition forces wanted a spot deep in Iraq to discuss the capitulation terms.
-He chose Safwan Airfield in southern Iraq to hold a formal cease-fire ceremony, as a demonstration that the coalition was in control of the war.
+He chose Safwan Airfield in southern Iraq on the border with Kuwait to hold a formal cease-fire ceremony, as a demonstration that the coalition was in control of the war.
 The airfield had been supposedly seized by VII Corps some hours earlier.
 However Safwan had not been taken by US troops as he had assumed.
 This caused General Schwarzkopf to become enraged at General Frederick M. Franks, Jr., and ordered him to take the town immediately, as he was determined to use it for the incoming talks as scheduled.
 The encounter between the 1st squadron, 4th Cavalry regiment (Quarterhorse) from Ft.
 Riley, Ks. of the U.S. 1st Infantry Division (Mechanized) and the Iraqi Republican Guard, is known in military circles as "The Ultimatum".

 On the morning of March 1, 1991, M1A1 Abrams and M3A2 Bradleys from VII corps arrived at Safwan Airfield to find a group of Iraqi T-72s defending the base and the adjoining village.
 VII Corps gave them the option of fighting and being destroyed or vacating the place.
 The entire Iraqi garrison left the site at dusk, and the coalition forces quickly moved in.

-Before the truce, the 1st Infantry Division had received orders to seize the road junction at Safwan.
+Before the truce, the 1st Infantry Division had received orders to secure the road junction at Safwan.
 However, because of a miscommunication and a false report of friendly artillery fire, the 1st Infantry Division fell short of its target by ten miles.
 As result, LTC Wilson, the 1/4 Cavalry commander, scrambled his troops with orders to seize Safwan by 1600 of March 1.
 Meanwhile, General Franks assumed full responsibility for the mishap.